TugboatQA/docs/docs/build-script/custom-environment-variables/index.md

 Tugboat provides a convenient way of injecting these values via custom environment variables.
-These variables can be found in on a Tugboat Repository's Settings page in the Repository Configuration sectuion on the Services tab.
+These variables can be found in on a Tugboat Repository's Settings page in the Repository Configuration section on the Services tab.

 ![Environment Variable Configuration](_images/envvars-config.png)